drupal-webpack/webpack/README.md

 ## What it does?

 The module allows developers to have their Drupal libraries bundled by webpack.
-It makes it easy to import npm packages and use modern javascript that will work across a variety of browsers (see [Webpack Babel](https://drupal.org/project/webpack_babel)).
+It makes it easy to import npm packages and use modern javascript that will work across a variety of browsers (with [Webpack Babel](https://drupal.org/project/webpack_babel)).

 ## Dependencies